Engage with one another, develop knowledge and skills, share expertise, and contribute to our community.

 Important Registration Note, PLEASE READ:

-Mastermind Sessions find the most success when working in small groups.
-To facilitate this, we will limit the number of attendees to a maximum of 10 participants.
+The peer consulting format finds the most success when working in small groups.
+The sessions are interactive and rely on each attendee's engaged participation.
+To facilitate this, we will limit the number of attendees to a maximum of 10 participants and ask anyone who is unable to actively participate refrain from registering.
 Anybody who signs up after the first ten spots will be added to a waitlist for the event.

 Attended Before?